COVID-19 TGH Helpline

 - For pediatric emergency, pediatric unit and NICU patients, two parents/legal guardians may visit.

 - One parent/legal guardian is encouraged to stay with the patient at the bedside in Pediatrics, the PICU and the NICU.
 Parents may trade places once per day and have the second parent stay the night.

-- The second parent/guardian is allowed to visit between 11 a.m. and 6 p.m. each day.
-Visits are limited to two hours in order to allow social distancing on the units.
+- The second parent/guardian is allowed to visit as follows with visits limited to two hours.
+This is to allow for social distancing on the units.